OliverAbdulrahim/linux-for-blade-14/README.md

 sh linux-fixes-blade-14/scripts/update-blade-14.sh
 ````

-Follow the on-screen commands, which will guide you through the installation.
-At the end, you'll be asked to reboot your
+Follow the on-screen instructions, which will guide you through the installation.
+At the end, you'll be asked to reboot
+your
 Blade 14.
 This completes the installation of the kernel update and firmware install.
 </details>